 The Vermont Public Health Association recognizes the recent events that are in response to the killing of George Floyd at the hands of police officers.
 These Black lives lost due to police violence reflect the deep and ongoing “pandemic” of racism that permeates our society and blocks any effort to build equitable societal systems of health and wellness for Black Americans.
 Nationally, the many peaceful protests are highlighting the anger over the traumatic legacy of centuries of racism in our country.
 We encourage all our members and colleagues to become actively involved in this watershed moment by working as public health professionals to address structural racism and move us forward to a society that is equitable for all.

-Please refer to the American Public Health Association’s statement on Addressing Law Enforcement Violence as a Public Health Issue.
+Please also refer to the American Public Health Association’s statement on Addressing Law Enforcement Violence as a Public Health Issue.